 A mail now checkbox is available for anyone with the capability to manage course activities, normally teachers and admins.

-Checking the "Mail now" box results in a notification being sent immediately (i.e. when the cron next runs) to everyone subscribed to the forum, rather than after the post editing time limit.
+Checking the "Mail now" box results in an email being sent immediately (i.e. when the cron next runs) to everyone subscribed to the forum, rather than after the post editing time limit.

 Exporting forum posts

 To export a forum, you must first have Portfolios enabled and configured.

 Users with the mod/forum:exportdiscussion or mod/forum:exportownpost or mod/forum:exportpost permission can export forum posts to any portfolio the administrator has enabled: